-Only 65 percent of women say they’ve had a breast cancer exam in the past two years.
+Only 65% of women say they’ve had a breast cancer exam in the past two years.
 If you’re a woman over 40, a mammogram and, if needed, an ultrasound, should be part of your annual breast cancer screening plan.
-This will greatly increase your chance of detecting breast cancer early, when the success rate for treatment is close to 100 percent.
+This will greatly increase your chance of detecting breast cancer early, when the success rate for treatment is close to 100%.

 When it comes to the health of you and your loved ones, you want the best care available.
 At Memorial Hermann, we strive to provide the highest level of patient and diagnostic care.
 And by offering imaging procedures at many of our locations across the Greater Houston area, we try to make it quick and easy to fit breast care into your schedule.

 Complete the form below to be connected to our Nurse Navigator – a dedicated registered nurse who specializes in breast health and is available to provide education and resources.